lkiesow/leihs-wiki/leihs-Admin-Guide.md

 ## Performing upgrades

-Almost all leihs upgrades work the same way:
+Almost all Leihs upgrades work the same way:

 * Put the new leihs source code somewhere.
 * Copy the following things from your old leihs installation to your new installation: